Shining Force III: Plot

-Scenario 3 stars Julian, a mercenary who appears as a secondary character in both Scenario 1 and Scenario 2.
+Scenario 3 follows Julian, a mercenary who appears as a secondary character in both Scenario 1 and Scenario 2.
 He is for all intents and purposes the true main character of Shining Force III.
 His initial motivation as the story begins is to track down and kill Galm, one of, if not the, most powerful member of the Vandals, a powerful race of beings that existed over 1,000 years ago.
 Julian believes that Galm killed his father and is seeking revenge.
-This story arc is first introduced in an earlier Shining game, Shining the Holy Ark, in which Julian appears as a young boy who asks the party to search for his missing father.

 Julian joins Synbios in the midst of his quest in Scenario 1, but after an encounter with Galm, he is tossed over a waterfall at the suspension bridge and believed by Synbios' army to be dead.
 He reappears in Scenario 2, apparently washing ashore at the site of a battle between Medion's army and the Bulzome Sect.
 Knowing the sect's ties to the Vandals, Julian agrees to fight alongside Medion.
-As it becomes clear that the sect is trying to kill Gracia, a child intended to become the next Innovator (A Shining Series figure equatable to a god), Julian takes on the task of protecting him and helping him realize his destiny.
+As it becomes clear that the sect is trying to kill Gracia, a child intended to become the next god-like existence called an Innovator, Julian takes on the task of protecting him and helping him realize his destiny.

-Scenario 3 starts about 60% through scenario 2's story, and focuses primarily on battles against the Bulzome Sect and their allies in both Aspinia and Destonia.
-While scenarios 1 & 2 happen at roughly the same time, much of scenario 3 takes place after both, but there is some "overlap".
 Eventually Julian leads a three-party coalition consisting of the armies of both Synbios and Medion, to engage in the final conflict against Bulzome, a powerful Vandal long sealed in another dimension, and the true orchestrator of the conflict.

-Development
+Development and release

-The game was announced in August 1997.
+Work on Shining Force III began while its predecessor Shining the Holy Ark (1996) was still in development and took nearly two years.
+The game was announced exclusively for the Sega Saturn in August 1997.
+Over thirty people in-house were working on the project.
+A few things were outsourced.

+The game was released in three separate parts, each referred to as a "scenario".
+Each scenario showed events from different viewpoints, but were wholly separate games.
+IGN reported on rumors that stated that all three scenarios were once planned for English release.
+However, as development went on, and the Saturn's hardware sales continued to drop, only Scenario 1 would be localized, simply titled Shining Force III, with minor edits to the game script that resolved the original game's cliffhanger ending.

+Camelot issued a supplemental piece of software, Shining Force III Premium Disk, to Japanese players who submitted proof of purchase for the full trilogy.
+The Premium Disk included concept art, a character model viewer, and bonus battles to play with data imported from prior Shining Force III scenario discs.

+Following Sega's exit from the video game hardware and transition into a third party software developer in 2001, Sega of America's VP of Corporate and Marketing Communications, Charles Bellfield, mentioned Sega had plans to port Sega Saturn games to the original PlayStation.
+While Bellfield mentioned Shining Force III was "a perfect example of the type of title that we believe could sell very well on the PSX/PS one platform", no such release ever materialized.